raphaelsty/cherche/docs/api/rank/ZeroShot.md

 - **k** (*int*) – defaults to `None`

-    Number of documents to retrieve.
-Default is None, i.e all documents that match the query will be retrieved.
+    Number of documents to reorder.
+The default value is None, i.e. all documents will be reordered and returned.

 - **multi_class** (*bool*) – defaults to `True`